cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Bad Content Code Scan
-  - Use returns from Html Generation to leave message for user (in window or new window to help leaving it up and tracking changes?)
-  - Add a diag button to Scan all content in the Main Window
   - Do at least a manual test...
  - Tag and camera detail margins
  - Review Tags - could changes be reduced to 'primary' changes rather than all changes?